Penrosian/Penrosian/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on more advanced websites with Django.
-- 🌱 I’m currently learning more advanced python.
+- 🌱 I’m currently learning more advanced python, as well as C#.
-- 📫 How to reach me: @Penrosian on Discord / benjamin@dodgersden.com
+- 📫 How to reach me: @StarLilly on Discord / benjamin@dodgersden.com